timabell/0x5.uk/_posts/2025-01-26-viewing-git-history-for-merged-feature-branches.md

 `git show --first-parent` - shows the patch of a merge commit

 `git show --merge --patch` shows both sides of a merge commit

+I also learned the existence of:

+ `--ancestry-path[=<commit>]`, which I still don't understand well enough to explain

+ and `--fork-point` which apparently [uses the local ref-log to try and find where a branch started](https://git-scm.com/docs/git-merge-base#_discussion_on_fork_point_mode)

+ The rabbit hole of advanced git tooling goes very deep indeed, far deeper than I've explored here.

 ## Light relief